 Together with those lifestyle changes, I think this blog will become more elaborate too!
 There are many subjects I don’t share yet, since I haven’t come in contact with them.
 I didn’t do my own laundry, groceries, cleaning, actually the entire household!
 My parents have been doing almost everything for me the past 21 years (and I’m so grateful for that!).
 From now on it’s all me (and my boyfriend).
 That means there is more research to do and more things to do sustainable.
 DIY’s for laundry detergent, soap, cleaning agent, and all that.
 Decluttering tips and how to decorate sustainably.
 Monthly trash updates and how to shop zero waste in Groningen.
 And more!

+That’s all about my big life update and me moving to Groningen.
 I hope you’re all up-to-date on my life right now haha.
 I am so excited for this big adventure and we’ll see what’s to come!